tokay-lang/tokay-lang.github.io/content/quick-start.md

 # Syntax

-Tokay programs are made of *items*, *sequences* and *blocks*.
+Tokay source code is made of *items*, *sequences* and *blocks*.

 ## Items

-An item can be an expression, a function or token call or a statement.
-The following are all items.
+Items are results of expressions, function calls or statements.

+Below, every REPL input is one item:

 ```tokay
 # Expression